GOWAAA/LogicwithSparkAR/readme.md

 As mentioned, we are going to try achieving this without using Option Picker patch for practice purpose. ![RG4](./Image/RG4.png)

-First, we setup what happens when result = 0 using Equal Exactly and If The Else.
+First, we setup what happens when result = 0 using Equal Exactly and If Then Else.
 The Then input is the scale of 1.9, which is the scaling for when result = 0.
-What we need to do next is just to repeat the whole process, but connect the If Then Else to the Else of previous If The Else patch.
+What we need to do next is just to repeat the whole process, but connect the If Then Else to the "Else" input of previous If The Else patch.

 ![RG5](./Image/RG5.png)